IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/README.md

 * For the `url` field, change `https://w.x.y.z` to use the URL your ICP cluster, i.e something like: `"url": "https://zen-cpd-zen.omid-cp4d-v5-2bef1f4b4097001da9502000c44fc2b2-0001.us-south.containers.appdomain.cloud"`.
 * For the `username`, use your Cloud Pak for Data login username.
 * For the `password`, user your Cloud Pak for Data login password.

-#### DATABASE_CREDENTIALS

-In order to setup the OpenScale DataMart to store the transaction and scoring data, you will need to provide the DATABASE_CREDENTIALS that are used to configure OpenScale.
-Your instructor will provide these for you.

 #### MODEL_NAME